cloudmesh/cloudmesh-robot/docs/marvelmind.md

 [Marvelmind Indoor Navigation System](marvelmind.com) is an indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
 The precision is rated to be +- 2cm.

-> BUG: Fix: link to documentateion is missing

 ### Requirements

 * Windows PC with Windows 10.